 Code compliance is a necessary element in the building and construction space.
 Without the resources to assess needed codes and standards and conduct operations virtually, departments—and the building, fire, plumbing, and mechanical officials and inspectors that comprise them—do not possess the capability to provide essential functions, like overseeing the safe construction of temporary structures to provide medical capacity and ensuring the maintenance of hospital ventilation disinfection systems.
 Virtual capability needs have also created challenges for ongoing construction and the construction we’ll need in the future that will help drive our economic recovery.

 As a member of the building industry, we urge you to join us in advocating for funding for code departments to ensure our buildings are built in a safe, timely, and efficient manner during the age of virtual work and COVID-19.
 Please check out these advocacy resources:

-- ICC Pulse Podcast: Federal Assistance under the Coronavirus Aid, Relief and Economic Security (CARES) Act
+- ICC Pulse Podcast: Federal Assistance under the CARES Act

 - Code Council Fact Sheet: CARES Act Federal Funding for Building and Fire Prevention Departments